sine2pi/echo2/README.md

-### Neural Network Optimizations and Embeddings

 This repository contains custom implementations of frequency-adaptive optimization algorithms rotary positional embeddings and attentions for transformers and tranformer-like architectures that are nlp/asr focused.
-These naturally lend themselves to vision and multimodal.

-I stress tranformer-like.

-Layer variance, (just like mother nature intended).
+Layer variance.

 ``` python
     def create_encoder_layers(num_layers=10, dims=512):